cdevents/spec/primer.md

 - if the event includes a new kind of subject, what is the data model of the subject?
 What is the format of its ID?
 Please be as specific as possible
 - what is the name of the new type?
-Check the [SIG interoperability vocabulary][sig-interop-vocabulariy] if a standard name exists.
+Check the [SIG interoperability vocabulary][sig-interop-vocabulary] if a standard name exists.
 If not consider proposing the new field name for the vocabulary as well.

 ## Adopting CDEvents